shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 45. [ReLU, Leaky ReLU, ELU, with]

-⟶ReLU, Leaky ("cieknąca") ReLU, ELU, dla
+⟶[ReLU, Leaky ("cieknąca") ReLU, ELU, dla]

 46. [Non-linearity complexities biologically interpretable, Addresses dying ReLU issue for negative values, Differentiable everywhere]

-⟶Złożoności nieliniowe interpretowalne biologicznie, Rozwiązuje problem "umierającego" ReLU (dying ReLU) dla wartości ujemnych, W całości różniczkowalna
+⟶[Złożoności nieliniowe interpretowalne biologicznie, Rozwiązuje problem "umierającego" ReLU (dying ReLU) dla wartości ujemnych, W całości różniczkowalna]

 47. Softmax ― The softmax step can be seen as a generalized logistic function that takes as input a vector of scores x∈Rn and outputs a vector of output probability p∈Rn through a softmax function at the end of the architecture.
 It is defined as follows: